Cosigning can help those with bad credit get a loan.

 Who can be a cosigner?

 Anyone over the age of 18 can be a cosigner, as long as they have good credit and are willing to cosign your application.
-Their information is vetted in the same way that any loan application is reviewed, and with things like income and past payment history taken into consideration.
+Their information is vetted in the same way that any loan application is reviewed, and we take things like income and past payment history into consideration.

 What are the risks of becoming a cosigner?

-A cosigner makes an agreement to pay off the debt of the person they cosign for if the borrower stops making payments or is unable to make payments at any point during the loan repayment process.
-Cosigning differs from signing as a co-applicant – cosigners do not receive access to loan funds.
+A cosigner makes an agreement to pay off the debt of the person they cosign for if they stop making payments or are unable to make payments at any point during the loan repayment process. cosigning differs from signing as a co-applicant – cosigners do not receive access to loan funds.